Chholiya

-Chholiya (Kumaoni) or Hudkeli (Nepali) is a traditional folk dance form originated in the Kumaon division of the Indian state of Uttarakhand and Sudurpashchim province of Nepal.
-It has today become a symbol of Kumaoni and Sudurpashchimi (mainly in Doti, Baitadi and Darchula districts) cultures.
+Chholiya (Kumaoni) or Hudkeli (Nepali) is a traditional folk dance form originated in the Kumaon division of the Indian state of Uttarakhand, and Sudurpashchim province of Nepal.
+It has today become a symbol of Kumaoni and Sudurpashchimi (mainly in Doti, Baitadi and Darchula districts) and cultures including Khas Community in Sikkim.
 It is basically a sword dance accompanying a marriage procession but now it is performed on many auspicious occasions.

 It is especially popular in the districts of Almora, Bageshwar, Champawat and Pithoragarh of Kumaon division and in Doti, Baitadi and Darchula district of Nepal.
-This sword dance has a history of more than a thousand years and is rooted in the martial traditions of the Kumaoni people and Khas people.
+This sword dance has a history of more than a thousand years and is rooted in the martial traditions of the Kumaoni People.

 Origin

-Dating back over a thousand years, the dance has its origins in the warring Kshatriyas of Kumaon- the Khasas and Katyuris when marriages were performed at the point of the swords.
+Dating back over a thousand years, the dance has its origins in the warring Kshatriyas of Kumaon- the Kumaoni Rajputs and Katyuris when marriages were performed at the point of the swords.

 The native Kshatriyas were united by the Chand Kings who arrived on the scene in the 10th century.
 The flux of immigrants Rajputs who made native kshatriyas a small minority also took on the hill customs and influenced Pahari culture with their traditions and language.
 The days of marriages on the point of the sword were over, but the traditions attached to it still continued.

 That is why the groom is still known as Kunwar or King in Kumaon.
 He rides a horse in the marriage procession and wears a Khukri in his belt.